tolitius/towel/README.md

 ### LLM libraries and frameworks are unnecessary

-the hidden truth of every LLM lirary or framework is that most of the time _**you don't need an LLM library or framework**_, because it all comes down to a simple sequence of two steps:
+the hidden truth of every LLM library or framework is that most of the time _**you don't need an LLM library or framework**_, because it all comes down to a simple sequence of two steps:

-* come up with a questoin (a.k.a. "a prompt"): e.g. "what is the meaning of life? think step by step"
+* come up with a question (a.k.a. "a prompt"): e.g. "what is the meaning of life? think step by step"
 * call an HTTP API
 ```bash
 curl -X POST http://localhost:11434/api/generate -d '{